At the time choosing Android seemed like a smart choice for phone makers. Many will now regret that decision.

 Android looked like it would do for phones what MS-Dos and Windows did for PCs.

 What Android didn’t do was establish a level playing field.
-Only one, maybe two companies has benefitted.
+Only one, maybe two companies have benefited.

 The problem is one Android phone is much like every other Android phone.
 This means a cheap Android phone seems like a bargain compared with a more expensive Android one.